-Top 10 Covid-19 updates: India’s case count crosses 2.5 lakh even as restaurants, malls reopen
+Top 10 Covid-19 updates: India revises toll to 7,200; West Bengal, Mizoram extend lockdown

 The number of coronavirus cases in India crossed 2.5 lakh on Monday.
-According to the Ministry of Health and Family Welfare, the number of cases rose to 2,56,611, an addition of 9,983 cases, and the toll increased to 7,135.
+The number of cases rose to 2,56,611, an addition of 9,983 cases, and the toll increased to 7,135 but was later revised to 7,200.
 However, restaurants, malls and places of worship reopened in most parts of India from today as states gear up to implement Unlock 1, the first phase of easing of coronavirus lockdown restrictions.

 Delhi Chief Minister Arvind Kejriwal will be tested for the novel coronavirus on Tuesday.
-Kejriwal went into self-quarantine on Monday after he developed sore throat and fever.
-On Sunday morning, Kejriwal had attended a Cabinet meeting.
-He did not meet anyone following the meeting, and was feeling unwell since Sunday afternoon.
+Kejriwal went into self-quarantine today after he developed a sore throat and fever.
+Meanwhile, his deputy Manish Sisodia said a meeting of the State Disaster Management Authority will be held to figure out whether community spread of the disease had started in the Capital.

-Actor Sonu Sood on Sunday met Maharashtra Chief Minister Uddhav Thackeray at his residence in Mumbai, hours after Shiv Sena MP Sanjay Raut accused him of “enacting a script by the Bharatiya Janata Party” to show the state government in a bad light.
-Sood has been credited for making transport arrangements for over hundreds of migrant workers stranded in Mumbai because of the coronavirus-induced lockdown.
+Mizoram announced the extension of lockdown in the state for two weeks, starting from Tuesday.
+West Bengal extended the statewide lockdown till June 30.

-The Opposition attacked the Arvind Kejriwal government for reserving all government hospitals and some private ones in the city to treat only Delhi residents, and called it an insensitive move to divert attention from the “collapsing” health infrastructure and the “failure” of the Aam Aadmi Party to rein in the coronavirus pandemic.
+The Opposition attacked the Arvind Kejriwal government for reserving all government hospitals and some private ones in the city to treat only Delhi residents.
+Former Finance Minister P Chidambaram hit out at Kejriwal and asked if he had sought legal opinion before making the announcement.

 The Rajasthan Police have filed a first information report against three staff members, including a doctor, of a private hospital in Churu district for allegedly planning to discriminate against Covid-19 patients from the Muslim community.
 The FIR also named a lab technician and a compounder.